 The Super Bowl is a very memorable annual event.
-After the game, the winning team is whisked away to Disney World and and later the White House, and the losers are reduced to footnotes.
-The winners are also treated to things like free NFL champion gear, bonuses up to six-figures, and increased exposure, which can lead to endorsement deals and high-dollar contracts.
+After the game, the winning team is whisked away to Disney World and later the White House, while the losers are reduced to footnotes.
+The winners are also treated to things like free NFL champion gear, bonuses up to six-figures, and increased exposure that can lead to endorsement deals and high-dollar contracts.
 However, the most iconic symbol of their victory is found on their fingers in the form of Super Bowl rings.

 For the sake of comparison, the 2013 Baltimore Ravens will be the example to highlight the differences.
 The official ring given to the teams is made of white gold with yellow gold highlights and includes 243 round cut diamonds, totaling 3.75 carats.
 This combines for a whopping total weight of 80 grams.
 In order to bring the hefty cost down, replica Super Bowl rings are generally gold plated, which also reduces the weight.
 And instead of diamonds, replica rings are set with cubic zirconia stones.

 Some replica rings can be sized to specific settings or come in specific sizes so they can be worn.
 Additionally, a larger model can be purchased for display purposes.
 If you intend to wear the ring, pay extra attention to any sizing information.
 Quality and craftsmanship can differ greatly by rings offered from each seller, so be sure to request detailed images if they are not provided.
-Prices start around $50 and go up from there.
+Prices start around $30-40 and go up from there.
 Teams also issue replicas to fans to celebrate a specific milestone annniversary or in honor of a recent title.
 Limited edition replicas or versions in short supply can command higher prices.
 Also, some versions will include real gems or a solid gold base and the price will be significantly higher.

 It is important to know that, in addition to team-issued rings and replicas, there are also salesman sample rings.
 These sample rings are made by the original manufacturer of the team-issued championship rings, so the quality and similarity to the original rings is very close.
 Also, some will feature solid gold to properly represent the weight, but include imitation diamonds.
 The rings carry the title of salesman sample rings because they are generally used by company salesmen to showcase the merchandise in the field.
 Although this is a common practice, because these sample rings can produce significant sales, it is important to do your homework before purchasing.
 Many times the rings being sold as samples are simply replicas with a huge markup.